nathan-barry/nathan.rs/content/_index.md

 To me, much of life is about creating, instilling, and capturing beauty.
 It is in that spirit that I pursue photography.
 You can view [some of my photos here](https://photos.nathan.rs/).

-I think that the *spirit* of my life philosophy is tersely captured by the quote below, which I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).

 > "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
 --- Félix Martí-Ibáñez

+I think that the *spirit* of my life philosophy is tersely captured by the above quote, which I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).
-While I like the previous quote, the grand and aspirational must be balanced with a dab of conscientiousness to stay grounded in reality.
+While I like the quote, the grand and aspirational must be conjoined with a dab of conscientiousness to stay grounded in reality.

 > "The thoughts of others\
 &emsp;&emsp;Were light and fleeting,\